SudhenduP/mywebsite-hugo/content/publication/bandwagon.md

 url_dataset = ""
 url_pdf = "https://doi.org/10.1016/j.tele.2019.03.001"
 math = true
 abstract = "Based on collaborative information filtering and information aggregation services, the social news website carries out a collective gatekeeping function, supplying an empirical ground to test the bandwagon effect on information diffusion.
-Modeling the interpersonal effect and bandwagon effect in collective gatekeeping with threshold models, we confirm the bandwagon effect of collective gatekeeping on news diffusion with two novel datasets.
-The results demonstrate that the bandwagon of collective gatekeepers is the primary driver for online news diffusion.
-Interestingly, the bandwagon effect of collective gatekeeping is moderated by the strength of interpersonal effects.
-The theoretical generalizations of this research contribute to our understanding about the impact of collective gatekeeping on information diffusion." abstract_short = "" url_code = "" publication_types = ["2"]
+Modeling the interpersonal effect and bandwagon effect in collective gatekeeping with threshold models, we confirm the bandwagon effect of collective gatekeeping on news diffusion with two novel datasets. " abstract_short = "" url_code = "" publication_types = ["2"]